 Companion horses may fall victim to another sort of abuse, when they are transported under inhumane conditions to be callously slaughtered outside the country.
-This cruel fate may be intentionally hidden from the former owner—whose horse may have been stolen, or who may have sold the horse to a deceptive buyer in hopes of giving them a better home, not a gruesome death.
 Find out about AWI’s efforts to end transportation of all horses in double-deck trailers, as well as AWI’s efforts to ban the slaughter of American horses.

 And remember: When acquiring a pet, consider the source.
 Puppy mills and kitten mills churn out expensive purebreds while keeping their breeding animals confined in squalid conditions.
 Meanwhile, shelters are overrun with dogs and cats who deserve a good home.
 Birds are another popular pet, but the bird trade is poorly regulated—allowing for low-welfare, mass-breeding facilities and continued extraction from the wild at heavy cost to wild populations.
 Rather than purchasing a bird from a pet store or private breeder, see if your local animal shelter or bird rescue has birds who need adopting, recognizing that some birds kept as pets can live a very long time..

 The allure of exotic pets such as primates or big cats may be tempting, but even if bred in captivity, these animals are still wild in nature—and wild nature is where they belong.
 Private homes are ill equipped to meet their instinctual needs, and as they go from cute babies to full-grown (and potentially unmanageable) adults, many end up locked away in cages.
 After suffering years of such neglect, a fortunate few may end up in sanctuaries and a better life.
 Overall, the trade in wild animals, be it for pets or otherwise, is notorious for its cruelty and negative effects on vulnerable species.